KDE Plasma

 • Set the time your screen turns off during inactivity in your Power Management settings.

-• Set your, keyboard, mouse or touch-pad behavior in Input Devices.
+• Set your keyboard, mouse or touch-pad behavior in Input Devices.

 • Set NumLock on Plasma Startup at: System Settings > Input Devices > Keyboard.